I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea to look it over and review it!

 They have all of the pieces of hardware and they have a dedicated support team for the sales and what not as well.
 At least they aren’t like most pre-built gaming computer companies which have the illusion of having a cool looking computer on the outside when the inside of it is low quality – which is the most important part of a gaming computer in the first place!

-You should really consider checking out that guide, a $500 PC build has even more power than what the above PC provides and you’ll come out saving about $100.
+You should really consider checking out that guide, a $600 PC build has even more power than what the above PC provides and you’ll come out saving some money in the end.

-So, are you still going to be picking up this PC and adding upgrades to it down the road?
+So, are you still going to be picking up this PC?
+Plan on any upgrades for it?

 Or are you willing to look at building your own PC?
 Trust me when I say that you definitely wouldn’t regret doing so. 😉